 Adjacent Channel Leakage power Ratio (ACLR) is the ratio of the filtered mean power centred on the assigned channel frequency to the filtered mean power centred on an adjacent channel frequency.

 Based on co-existence simulation results, a 30dB ACLR can guarantee that V2X co-exists well with DSRC, i.e. the PRR degradation of V2X to DSRC is comparable with that of DSRC to DSRC.
-Hence the existing ACLR requirement for licensed bands can be reused for NR V2X.
+Hence the existing ACLR requirement for licensed bands can be reused for NR V2X for NR V2X operating bands in Table 8.1-1.